cogspaces/cogspaces.github.io/index.md

 ```

 Once obtained, a voxelwise decoder can be trained by changing the parameter `config['data']['reduced'] = True` in `train.py`.

+## API

+Please check the docstrings in the package for a description of the API.
+In particular, the core scikit-learn like estimators are located in `cogspaces.classification`.
+Feel free to raise any issue on [github]{{ site.github.repository_url }}.

 # Data